Baptiste-Gogolewski/TitanicIA/README.md

 # TitanicIA

 This repository implements different types of artificial intelligence.
 You can test each class and you can also use your own dataset by putting it in the data directory.
+If you use your own dataset, you will need to modify the function that extracts data.

 ## Models

-There are currently 6 models : K-nearest-Neighbors, Logistic Regression, Naive Bayes, a Decision tree, a random forest,s a support vector machine and a pca to transform data.
+There are currently 6 models : K-nearest-Neighbors, Logistic Regression, Naive Bayes, a Decision tree, a Random Forests, a Support Vector Machine and a PCA to transform data.

 ## Split the dataset